 Softball is a beloved sport that is thought to have derived from baseball.
 However, that is not quite the case.
 How and when was softball invented?
 The answer to these questions is quite an interesting one.

 The sport of softball came about as the result of a football game between Harvard and Yale.
 Yes, you read that right.
 It had little to do with baseball.
 The first game of softball was played on Thanksgiving Day inside a boat club, with a boxing glove and broomstick.
 How is that for simplicity?

-The first game of softball took place in 1887 at the Farragut Boat Club in Chicago, Illinois.
+The history of softball begins with the first game of softball that took place in 1887 at the Farragut Boat Club in Chicago, Illinois.
 It came about after hearing the results of a football game between Harvard and Yale.
 When the bets were settled, a Yale alumnus threw a boxing glove at a Harvard supporter.
 The supporter than took a broom and fended the glove off with it.

 "Play ball!" was called out by George Hancock, the one who is credited with the game's invention.
 The game then began, and softball was born.
 It ended with a score of 41-40.

 Hancock was fascinated by the game, and in the coming weeks he would develop a small bat and large ball that were to be the main components of the game.
 It was played indoors, and a league along with regulations were set up by the Farragut Club.
 This happened in 1889, and the first league started in Toronto in 1897.